Traversio

 • where protocol state lives

-• which implementation constraints are deliberate
+• which implementation constraints shape the package

-• which seams still need hardening
+• which implementation areas still need simplification

 Layer Diagram